hlim18/SaferTrip_JL/README.md

 ### 3.2.3.
 Acknowledgments
 * CSS center text (horizontally and vertically) inside a div block @ [StackOverflow](https://stackoverflow.com/questions/5703552/)
 * How do I vertically align text in a div? @ [StackOverflow](https://stackoverflow.com/questions/2939914/)
+* Quick CSS trick: How to center an object exactly in the center @ [CSS Tricks](https://css-tricks.com/quick-css-trick-how-to-center-an-object-exactly-in-the-center/)

 - - -

 ## 3.3.
-Translate() Function
+Positioning Divs
-To locate five options in a circle around a button, I used the translate() function.
+To position five divs to look like a circle around a button, I used the translate() function.
 The function accepts two arguments, indicating how much to move the element along the x and y axes respectively.
 For X and Y axes, I didn't use pixels.
-The reason is that I would need to find right pixels for each responsive breakpoints.
+The reason is that I would need to find different pixels for each responsive breakpoints.

 [![circles.png](https://s25.postimg.cc/up7mzk9gv/circles.png)](https://postimg.cc/image/6lgvb9qzv/)